-Learning outcomes are statements that identify what you can successfully achieve as a result of learning at each level.
-These are threshold statements of achievement so the learning outcomes broadly fall into four categories:
+Learning outcomes are statements on what successful students have achieved as the result of learning.
+These are threshold statements of achievement the learning outcomes broadly fall into four categories:

-- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed your course (GA).
-These are mapped against the course learning outcomes below, and in the section Employment and further study opportunities. - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP). - Key transferable skills are skills that you will be expected to have gained on successful completion of the course.
-(KTS).
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+(KTS)